john123zerg/Mujoco_high_jump_simulator/README.md

 # Mujoco_high_jump_simulator

-Our goal is to simulate a Mujoco high jump since the simulator usually only goes forward.
+Our goal is to simulate a Mujoco high jump since the Mujoco usually only aims to go forward.

 ## Setup